ibm-cloud-docs/EventStreams/messagehub122.md

 ## About your Alpha cluster

-Your Alpha cluster provides a Premimum plan, which enables you to provision your own single-tenant Kafka cluster.
+Your Alpha cluster provides a Premium plan, which enables you to provision your own single-tenant Kafka cluster.
 The cluster includes 3 Kafka nodes, and is capable of 90,000 KB/sec, over y partitions, and stores data for a maximum of x hours  There are no quotas enforced and there is no multitenancy.

 The Kafka server is version x and supports clients from vx onwards, KSQL, and Kafka Streams.
 A REST API is available for creating, deleting and listing topics.

-Access to the instance is managed by IAM
+Access to the instance is managed by IAM.

 The Alpha program is available in the US-South region only.